 “during the operations, we entered the patient from the back.
 While in surgery, we couldn’t see the nerves, but because of the 3D printed model we knew exactly where they were.”

 Saving a Limited Resource

 3D printing can assist in far more than preoperative planning.
-Dr. Kanawati wanted to know if he could 3D print patient-specific cutting guides to use for an accurate laminectomy.
-According to John Hopkins, a laminectomy is a type of surgery in which a surgeon removes part or all of the vertebral bone (lamina).
+Dr. Kanawati wanted to know if he could 3D print patient-specific cutting guides to use for an accurate laminectomy (a procedure involving surgical removal of the bony arch of the vertebrae, called lamina). .
 This helps ease pressure on the spinal cord or the nerve roots that may be caused by injury, herniated disk, narrowing of the canal (spinal stenosis), or tumors.
 According to the Healthcare Cost and Utilization Project (HCUP) Nationwide Inpatient Sample (NIS), “the annual estimate of laminectomy discharges averages around 34 discharges per 100,000 adults from 1998 to 2008”, making them a very common operation.

 Dr. Kanawati once again turned to his Formlabs SLS 3D printer and Grey Resin, printing both the guides and a spinal model on the same build platform.
 After removing and post-processing his models, he was able to screw the guides into the spinal model to see if they fit.
 If any adjustments were needed, they could be easily reprinted.